 There are indications that this can be done.
 The establishment by the Community of a common agricultural policy is not having negative effects on the export trade of our Eastern neighbours.
 Whenever goods have been offered at fair prices and in competitive conditions of quality, trade has flourished.
-Thus Polish exports of pork to the Community went up in 1963-64 from 9 to 14 million dollars and other Eastern countries likewise improved their position.
-Poland has also improved her position as an exporter of meat.
+Thus Polish export of pork to the Community went up in 1963-64 from 9 to 14 million dollars and other Eastern countries likewise improved their position as an exporter of meat.